Theory of the firm: Asset specificity

 Probably the best constraint on such opportunism is reputation (rather than the law, because of the difficulty of negotiation, composition, and enforcement of contracts).
 If a reputation for opportunism significantly damages an agent's dealings in the future, this alters the incentives to be opportunistic.

 Williamson sees the limit on the size of the firm as being given partly by costs of delegation (as a firm's size increases its hierarchical bureaucracy does too), and the large firm's increasing inability to replicate the high-powered incentives of the residual income of an owner-entrepreneur.
 This is partly because it is in the nature of a large firm that its existence is more secure and less dependent on the actions of any one individual (increasing the incentives to shirk), and because intervention rights from the central characteristic of a firm tend to be accompanied by some form of income insurance to compensate for the lesser responsibility, thereby diluting incentives.
 Milgrom and Roberts (1990) explain the increased cost of management as due to the incentives of employees to provide false information beneficial to themselves, resulting in costs to managers of filtering information, and often the making of decisions without full information.
 This grows worse with firm size and more layers in the hierarchy.
 Empirical analyses of transaction costs have attempted to measure and operationalize transaction costs.
 Research that attempts to measure transaction costs is the most critical limit to efforts to potential falsification and validation of transaction cost economics.

+The resource-based and knowledge-based theories

+Edith Penrose (1959) offered an alternative perspective on the firm in The Theory of the Growth of the Firm, arguing that the firm is fundamentally a collection of productive resources and that the growth of the firm is governed by the managerial capacity to identify and deploy underutilised resources in new productive combinations.
+Unlike the transaction cost tradition, which explains the firm's existence by the costs of market exchange, Penrose's approach explains the firm's growth and diversification by the entrepreneurial services of its management team and the fungibility of its resources.

+Penrose's work influenced the resource-based view of the firm developed by Birger Wernerfelt (1984) and Jay Barney (1991), which holds that sustained competitive advantage derives from the possession of resources that are valuable, rare, difficult to imitate, and non-substitutable.
+However, critics of the resource-based view have noted that it provides a largely static account of competitive advantage, explaining why a firm with superior resources outperforms rivals at a given point in time but not how the firm acquired those resources or how it sustains its position when the competitive environment changes.